almond croissant protein cookie cut in half on a white plate

 Want these to be totally sugar free?
 You can buy this Lakanto Brand powdered sweetener made from monk fruit.

-Other Single Serving Cookie Recipes You Might Like:
+Other Single Serving Protein Cookie Recipe You'll Like:

 Peanut Butter Chocolate Protein Cookie